Real Estate News

 Source: SQM Research

-The city’s unit construction boom threw traditional rents into a tizzy.
+The city’s unit construction boom stirred up traditional rents.
 Rental prices in Brisbane picked up again from 2019, as more and more tenants chose space, comfort and convenience for their ‘new normal’.

 • Brisbane median weekly unit rent 2018: $370